ClearlyKyle/Language_Reactor_to_Anki/README.md

 Adds the ability to make flashcards from sentences in the `Youtube`, `Books`, `Video File` and `My Texts` modes.

 Currently only tested with Russian, and cards made in the Youtube mode do not have screenshots.
+Audio is only possible in the `Video File` mode.

 ## Setup